Akashsindhu/Twodo/README.md

 After running cmds go to http://127.0.0.1:5000/

 ### 8 features we are going to implement for milestone 4.
-1. login - Complete on master
+1. login - Complete
-2. Register - Complete on master
+2. Register - Complete
-3. Logout - Complete on master
+3. Logout - Complete
-4. Create a project - Complete on master
+4. Create a project - Complete
-5. Add tasks - Complete on master
+5. Add tasks - Complete
-6. Mark task as complete or pending - pending
+6. Mark task as complete or pending - complete
-7. Delete task - pending
+7. Delete task - complete
-8. Set deadline - pending
+8. style the login page - kind of complete

 ### test cases using travis-ci